------- + -------

 A landscape analysis to inform future work

-The goal of the collaboration between Share Our Strength and the Gretchen Swanson Center for Nutrition is to document the evolving landscape of Food as Medicine (FAM) programs for pregnant people.
+The goal of the collaboration between Share Our Strength and the Center for Nutrition & Health Impact (formerly the Gretchen Swanson Center for Nutrition) is to document the evolving landscape of Food as Medicine (FAM) programs for pregnant people.
 The Center identified future directions of FAM programming for pregnant people in the form of six directions.

 Background and Analysis